We all want the finer things in life. Love, comfort and safety are at the top of everyone's list.

 We ranked each city for each criteria from 1 to 31 where 1 in any particular category is the safest.

 Next, we averaged each places two criteria to create a Safety Index.
 We crowned the place with the lowest overall Safety Score "The Safest Place In New Mexico".

-The safest city, based on population, is Sunland Park.
-The most dangerous?
-Belen, where residents had a 1 in 11 chance of being the victim of a crime.
+The safest city, based on our criteria, is Sunland Park.
+The most dangerous city in New Mexico?
+Belen, where residents had a 1 in 10 chance of being the victim of a crime.

 Note: This report is not an analysis of the effectiveness of local police departments, nor does it reflect the fact that people from out of town may come into a community and cause a crime.
 It simply looks at where crimes occurred most frequently, based on a city's population.

 Looking at the data, you can tell that Sunland Park is as safe as they come, according to science and data.

 But as most New Mexico residents would agree, almost every place here has its safe and not safe parts.
 So just make sure you're informed ahead of time.

 Here's a look at the most dangerous cities in New Mexico according to the data:

 |1||Sunland Park, NM||16,301||147||760|

 |2||Los Alamos, NM||17,667||101||786|